 Whilst at University Alex Beresford had his first taste of presenting on a programme called Curriculum Bites on BBC2 - a spin-off of BBC Bite Size.
 The series was aimed at students studying for GCSE's and is currently still used in schools today.

 It wasn't long after finishing his degree in English Studies and Performance Art Alex joined ITV as an autocue operator but then the opportunity arose to present the weather on weekends, which he trained for, and it wasn't long before he was appearing on the main news programme as the weather forecast presenter on ITV Bristol every weekday at 6pm.

-Soon after Alex Beresford joined the network team presenting the national forecast on the main channel, ITV.
-Since taking on the bigger role, Alex has appeared a number of times on ITV's This Morning covering headline stories such as ‘Frozen Britain' to the more light hearted task of reviewing Tents with TV personality Louie Spence.
+Soon after, Alex Beresford joined the network team presenting the national forecast on the main channel, ITV.
+Since taking on the bigger role, Alex has appeared a number of times on ITV's This Morning covering headline stories such as ‘Frozen Britain' to the more light hearted task of reviewing camping tents with TV personality Louie Spence.

-Alex can also be seen presenting the early morning weather on ITV's flagship breakfast programme Daybreak, often out and about on location during the summer.
+Alex can also be seen presenting the early morning weather on ITV's flagship breakfast programme Good Morning Britain, often out and about on location during the summer.

 In 2013, Alex presented his first documentary series on Channel 4 called World's Weirdest Weather; it was a 3-part series looking at strange weather phenomena from fiercely dangerous Firenadoes to beautifully formed frost flowers.
 The series pulled in on average 1.5 million per episode.